Skip to header Skip to Content Skip to Footer

 Courses that double-count in the "Core Curriculum" of University Studies are highlighted on this advising resource.
 For courses that count in multiple categories of University Studies, talk to your academic advisor.

-Only one course from the requirements of Aesthetic, Interpretive, and Literary Perspectives through Understanding Human Institutions and Behaviors may count again Living in Our Diverse Nation OR Living in a Global Society.
+Only one course from the requirements of Aesthetic, Interpretive and Literary Perspectives through Understanding Human Institutions and Behaviors may count again Living in Our Diverse Nation OR Living in a Global Society.
 Check the Degree Audit to see if the eligible course has already counted in the other requirement.

 First-Year Seminar is a requirement for University Studies that can be fulfilled by taking either UNI 101 or HON 110.
-This requirement is waived for Transfer Students and will not display on the Degree Audit.
-Learn more about the First-Year Seminar requirement.
+This requirement is waived for transfer students and will not display on the Degree Audit.
+Learn more about the First-Year Seminar requirement

 No. Other universities' First-Year Seminar courses transfer in as UNI 001.
-A UNI 001 course does not satisfy UNCW's First-Year Seminar requirement, nor does it satisfy the Information Literacy competency.
-If a student transferring in UNI 001 believes their course meets the learning outcomes for Information Literacy, they can work with their advisor to submit the appropriate petition to have the course reviewed.
+A UNI 001 course does not satisfy UNCW's First-Year Seminar requirement nor does it satisfy the information literacy competency.
+If a student transferring in UNI 001 believes their course meets the learning outcomes for information literacy, they can work with their advisor to submit the appropriate petition to have the course reviewed.

 Transfer students who transfer in 27 or more credit hours are waived from the First-Year Seminar requirement.
 The First-Year Seminar requirement will not show up on the Degree Audit for students who do not have to fulfill this requirement.